panida-it/transcript-translate-dub/readme.md

+the goal of this app is to perform automated dubbing of english videos to indonesia

 pending tasks:
 1. get start time and end time for each sentences, add with subtitle format
 2. sync start time and end time for each dubbed sentence